wwylele/chocopy-rs/README.md

 This is a course project but they want us to write in java.
 I want to try something else so I am making this second implementation.

-The `pa1-chocopy-parser-wars` submodule links to the java implementation.
+The `chocopy-wars` submodule links to the java implementation.